 Fanny Zedenius’ The Craft of Creative Knotting

-Fibre artist and founder of Createaholic Fanny Zedenius has come out with her own macrame book that’s perfect for curious newbies.
+Fibre artist and founder of Createaholic Fanny Zedenius has come out with her own macrame book for beginners that’s perfect for curious newbies.
 The book features a knot glossary that covers 30 of the most popular macrame knots as well as 21 projects for you to make.
 Charts, illustrations and photo guides make it a really easy book to follow and read – a perfect gift for someone wanting to try macrame.

 Windy Chien’s macrame knots book